-A New Historical Novel and my first Children's Book in the works
+A New Historical Novel and my first Children's Picture Book

 Under Construction: BILTMORE: a novel of the Gilded Age

 I'm only about 50 pages in, so put on your hard hat for this early description....
 But I can tell you the research has been fascinating and I'm learning so much.
 Characters are emerging.
-Palermo, Italy, and and New York City and Best, North Carolina are all starting to take shape.
-And as with any study of history, it's startling to me how many of the late 19th-century issues of refugees and haves versus have nots parallel modern day struggles.
+Palermo, Italy, and New York City and Best, North Carolina, are all starting to take shape.
+As with any study of history, it's startling to me how many of the late 19th-century issues of refugees and haves versus have nots parallel modern day struggles.

 Rich with the details of Gilded Age excess, social turmoil and political battles over the latest wave of immigrants—the “huddled masses” welcomed by the new Statue of Liberty’s inscription but reviled by many cultural leaders as dangerous—BILTMORE encapsulates all the best, worst and most fascinating of late 19th-America.

 Stay tuned for more, and thanks for your interest!

 And on an entirely different front, the announcement of my first children's picture book... !